Grant Harrold: Media

-Harrold first appeared regularly as the butler on the reality television programme Country House at Woburn Abbey between 2000 and 2003 whilst working for Robin Russell, 14th Duke of Bedford and his son Andrew Russell, 15th Duke of Bedford, and then in 2012 was part of the BBC Three series Be Your Own Boss.
+Harrold first appeared regularly as the butler on the reality television programme Country House at Woburn Abbey between 2000 and 2003 whilst working for Robin Russell, 14th Duke of Bedford and his son Andrew Russell, 15th Duke of Bedford.
+In 2012, Harrold was part of the BBC Three series Be Your Own Boss.

-He has also reported appearances on television programmes including Can't Get the Staff and The Bachelor.
+He has also had appearances on television programmes including Can't Get the Staff and The Bachelor.

 He regularly appears as a royal commentator on BBC News, Sky News, GB News, and in royal-themed television documentaries.

+In 2026, Harrold joined The Royals Uncensored, a royal-focused spin-off of Piers Morgan Uncensored, appearing as a host alongside Katie Nicholl and Jo Elvin.

 Social media

-Harrold has established a notable online presence under the brand The Royal Butler, and has amassed a following of nearly 1 million across platforms including Instagram, TikTok, YouTube, Facebook, Threads, and Twitter.
-His monthly reach is estimated between 3 and 9 million interactions.
+Harrold has established a notable online presence under the brand "The Royal Butler", and has amassed a following of nearly 1 million across platforms including Instagram, TikTok, YouTube, Facebook, Threads, and Twitter.
+His monthly reach is estimated at between 3 and 9 million interactions.

 Publication

-His first memoir, The Royal Butler: My Remarkable Life in Royal Service, was published on 28 August 2025 by Orion Publishing.
-In interview with The Daily Telegraph, he has explained why he has written the book.
-In two interviews – one in print, one in video – he also gives his opinion about the behaviour of Prince Harry and Meghan Markle after they broke up with the British royal family.
+Harrold's memoir, The Royal Butler: My Remarkable Life in Royal Service, was published on 28 August 2025 by Orion Publishing.

-Controversy
+Controversies

-In 2020, Harrold applied to register "The Royal Butler" as trademark for his business.
-However, the trademark was denied.
-Harrold had claimed that he had won the right to the trademark as part of a settlement when he left Royal service.
-The British newspaper The Times also reported that Harrold reached an out-of-court settlement with the royal household in 2012 over claims that he was forced out of his £24,000-a-year job by bullying.
-Harrold doesn't mention these incidents in his memoirs.
-He claims the position of butler became redundant.
-He states he was offered the chance to move to London.
-He refused because the role would be very different from what he was used to and he did not relish the thought of living in a big city.
-Besides, he was also in partnership with a gardener of Highgrove.
+In 2020, Harrold applied to register "The Royal Butler" as trademark for his business, but the trademark was denied.
+He claimed that he had won the right to the trademark as part of a settlement when he left Royal service.

+The British newspaper The Times reported that Harrold reached an out-of-court settlement with the royal household in 2012 over claims that he was forced out of his £24,000-a-year job by bullying.
+Harrold does not mention these incidents in his memoirs.
+He claims the position of butler became redundant, and says he was offered the chance to move to London.
+He refused this, because the role would be very different from what he was used to, and he did not relish the thought of living in a big city.

 In 2021, he was criticised by Asian communities for suggesting that people should never eat rice with their hands, a practice common in many Asian countries.